deeplearninc/relaax/README.md

 2. Run Client:

-    Our version of ALE's client is located here:
+    RELAAX version of ALE environment is located here:

     `relaax/environments/ALE/`

     To launch the client it needs to run `main` file from this directory.
-For example, launch command to run a client from a directory located near `relaax` repository at the same level should looks like as follows:
+For example, launch command to run a client from a directory located next to `relaax` repository at the same level should looks like as follows:
     ```
     python ../relaax/environments/ALE/main --rlx-server localhost:7001 --rom ../atari-games/boxing.bin